Mexico outplays Japan in exhibition series opener | The Japan Times

 Mexico scored two runs to break a tie in the sixth inning as manager Edgar Gonzalez, a former Yomiuri Giants player, returned to his old stomping ground to lead his team to a 7-3 win over the Japanese national team on Thursday at Tokyo Dome.

+Gonzalez said there was no strategy behind using so many pitchers.
+His starter, Jose Oyervides, struggled with his control and had walked four batters before being pulled in the first inning.
+From there, Gonzalez said he simply didn’t want to let the Japanese hitters get used to any one pitcher.

+“Our starting pitcher had trouble throwing strikes, so we had to maneuver from then on,” he said.

-The Japanese pitchers didn’t have a great night either, combining to allow seven runs — six earned — on the night.
+The Japanese pitchers didn’t have a great game either, combining to allow seven runs — six earned — on the night.
+They were using balls that will be used during the WBC, which differ from those in NPB.
+Pitching coach Hiroshi Gondo, however, refused to use that as an excuse.

+“Being a professional player means you have no excuses,” Gondo said.
+“You’ve got a chance to get used to it in the bullpen and by using proper rosin bags and things like that.”

+Yoshitomo Tsutsugo, of the Yokohama BayStars, drove in two runs for Japan in the loss.
+Shohei Otani, the Hokkaido Nippon Ham Fighters’ much-hyped two-way star, made a pinch-hit appearance in the eighth, with a man on second, but struck out swinging.

 Even with their best player, Los Angeles Dodgers star Adrian Gonzalez, the manager’s brother, not playing (though on the roster and with the team) the Mexicans came up with enough hits to beat the home team and overcome a shaky start.